mui/material-ui/docs/data/material/design-resources/mui-connect/mui-connect.md

 Design tokens consist of the styles that are defined through Figma's "local variables" and "local styles" features.

-### Available tokens
+### Existing tokens

-The Material UI design kits come fully loaded with design tokens that map out to the React library's default theme.
+The Material UI design kit comes fully loaded with design tokens that map out to the React library's default theme.
-MUI Connect can read all of the available tokens in the theme.
+MUI Connect can read all of the existing tokens in the theme.

 <img src="/static/material-ui/design-resources/connect-variables.png" style="width: 814px;" alt="A screenshot of Figma showcasing the locals variables menu, which is where all of the design tokens are stored and where you'd go to add new ones." width="1628" height="400" />

-To customize one of them, open the Local variables modal or one text style or shadow in the Local styles panel, and change their values.
+To customize them, open the Local variables modal or one text style or shadow in the Local styles panel, and change their values.
-After you've done that, open the plugin and click on "Generate theme".
+Then, open the plugin and click on "Generate theme".
 You should be able to see the modified tokens on the code and the Storybook preview tab.

 ### Adding new tokens